 Within twenty years and before Hyde Park became part of Chicago, before the University of Chicago was founded, and before the World Columbian Exposition; Saint Thomas the Apostle Parish had outgrown its first church and was busy building another church on this site.
-The second church was dedicated in 1890.
+The second church was built and dedicated in 1890, at the beginning of the long pastorate of Rev. Joseph J. O’Carroll.
+This time – a large brick building in Victorian Gothic Style.

 The parish has continued to grow and has been served by many outstanding priests of the Archdiocese of Chicago.
 Notable among them are two long serving pastors of recent memory, Father Farry and Father Fitzgerald who was honored by the city with the memorial renaming of Kimbark Avenue at 55th Street in his honor.
 At the end of the 20th century the parish of Saint Gelasius in Woodlawn was merged together with Saint Thomas the Apostle, and the boundaries of the parish were greatly extended southward to include Woodlawn as well as Hyde Park.